-So if, for instance, a catering business offers catering services in the client’s home, instead of advertising with a newspaper insert that goes out to everyone, after identifying the target market for their services, the catering company could target the desired market with a direct mail campaign, a flyer delivery that went only to residents in a particular area, or a Facebook ad aimed at customers within a specific geographic area, increasing the return on investment on their marketing - and bringing in more customers.
+For instance, suppose a catering business offers catering services in the client’s home.
+Instead of advertising via a newspaper insert that goes out to everyone, the caterer would first identify the target market for its services.
+It could then target the desired market with a direct mail campaign, flyer delivery in a particular residential area, or a Facebook ad aimed at customers in a specific area, thereby increasing its return on investment in marketing and bringing in more customers.

-Social media platforms such as Facebook, LinkedIn, Twitter, and Instagram have sophisticated options to allow businesses to target users based on market segments.
-A Bed and Breakfast business could target married Facebook followers with an ad for a romantic weekend getaway package, for example.
-LinkedIn is more B2B oriented - you can target businesses by a variety of criteria such as number of employees, industry, geographic location, etc.
+Social media platforms, such as Facebook, LinkedIn, Twitter, and Instagram, have sophisticated options to allow businesses to target users based on market segments.
+A bed-and-breakfast business, for example, could target married Facebook followers with an ad for a romantic weekend getaway package.
+LinkedIn, on the other hand, is more B2B oriented, so you can target businesses using a variety of criteria such as number of employees, industry, geographic location, and so on.

-While market segmentation can be done in many different ways, depending on how you want to slice up the pie, three of the most common types are demographic segmentation, geographic segmentation, and psychographic segmentation.
+Although you can approach market segmentation in many different ways, depending on how you want to slice up the pie, three of the most common types are demographic segmentation, geographic segmentation, and psychographic segmentation.

 Demographic grouping is based on measurable statistics, such as:

 Geographic segmentation involves segmenting the market based on location.
-Home addresses are one example.
-However, depending on the scope of your business this could be done by:
+Home addresses are one example, but depending on the scope of your business, you could also use:

-Geographic segmentation relies on the notion that groups of consumers in a particular geographic area may have specific product or service needs; for instance, a lawn care service may want to focus their marketing efforts in a particular village or subdivision that has a high percentage of seniors.
+Geographic segmentation relies on the notion that groups of consumers in a particular geographic area may have specific product or service needs.
+For example, a lawn care service may want to focus its marketing efforts on a particular town or subdivision inhabited by a high percentage of older residents.

-Psychographic segmentation divides the target market based on socio-economic class, personality, or lifestyle preferences.
-The socio-economic scale ranges from the affluent and highly educated at the top to the uneducated and unskilled at the bottom.
-The UK-based National Readership Survey defines social class according to the following categories:
+Psychographic segmentation divides the target market based on socioeconomic class or lifestyle preferences.
+The socioeconomic scale ranges from the affluent and highly educated at the top to the uneducated and unskilled at the bottom.
+The UK-based National Readership Survey segregates social class into six categories:

 |Social Grade||Social Status||Occupation|

-The lifestyle classification involves values, beliefs, interests, etc. Examples include those who prefer an urban as opposed to rural or suburban lifestyle, or those who are pet lovers or have a keen interest in environmental issues.
+The lifestyle-preferences classification involves values, beliefs, interests, and the like.
+Examples include people who prefer an urban lifestyle as opposed to a rural or suburban lifestyle, people who are pet lovers, or people with a keen interest in environmental issues.

-Psychographic segmentation is based on the theory that the choices that people make when purchasing goods or services are reflections of their lifestyle preferences or socio-economic class.
+Psychographic segmentation is based on the premise that the choices people make when purchasing goods and services reflect their lifestyle preferences or socioeconomic class.

-However, in recent years as millennials have surpassed baby boomers to become the largest generation in the U.S., McDonald's sales have been in decline as fast food style menu items such as the ubiquitous Big Mac and fries have lesser appeal to millennials.
-In response, McDonald's has altered their marketing strategy to target the millennial generation by advertising fresher, healthier menu options and upscale coffee products such as espressos.
+However, as millennials surpassed baby boomers in 2017 to become the largest generation in the U.S. workforce, McDonald's sales have been in decline as fast-food style menu items, such as the ubiquitous Big Mac and fries, have less appeal to millennials.
+In response, McDonald's has altered its marketing strategy to target the millennial generation by advertising fresher, healthier menu options and upscale coffee products such as espressos.